Best available price, and I make it worth more.

 A live human when something goes wrong

-Missed flight before embarkation, ship diversion, sudden illness on board, lost luggage — there is one person to call, and I escalate to the right cruise-line desk on your behalf.
+Missed flight before embarkation, ship diversion, sudden illness on board, lost luggage.
+There is one person to call, and I escalate to the right cruise-line desk on your behalf.

 Why direct can't: Direct bookers reach the cruise-line call-center queue.
 Advisor escalation routes are faster and produce different outcomes.